 The Phase 1 assessment was undertaken at a time of huge uncertainty for the transport system.
 As set out in chapter 3, long-term transport trends have been substantially disrupted by COVID-19, and the transport impacts arising from economic and social changes caused by the pandemic are far from being fully understood.
-Therefore, in the absence of perfect foresight and in order to reflect this uncertainty in the assessment https://www.gov.scot/publications/towards-robust-resilient-wellbeing-economy-scotland-report-advisory-group-economic-recovery/ https://www.gov.scot/publications/economic-recovery-implementation-plan-scottish-government-response-to-the-advisory-group-on-economic-recovery/ process, the anticipated contribution of each measure to the STPR2 objectives was considered against 3 scenarios.
-Further details of the criteria and scenarios are outlined below.
+Therefore, in the absence of perfect foresight and in order to reflect this uncertainty in the assessment process, the anticipated contribution of each measure to the STPR2 objectives was considered against three scenarios.
+Further details of the criteria and scenarios are outlined next.